About us

 Domestic and international awards

-Villa Vino Rača takes pride in a diverse range of wines that satisfy even the most demanding wine lovers.
-Five wines from the Exclusive collection hold the Quality Mark award.
-Our most exclusive Palugyay collection represents the absolute pinnacle of our winemaking, where every bottle is proof of precision and passion for wine.
-A limited edition are our naturally sweet wines — ice wines and raisin selections.
-We humbly appreciate how our wines gain recognition at home and abroad, which motivates us to believe that our winery has matured to a quality worthy of the highest awards.
+Villa Vino Rača offers a varied range of wines that will satisfy even the most demanding wine lovers.
+Five wines in the Exclusive collection hold the Mark of Quality award.
+Our most exclusive collection, Palugyay, represents the absolute peak of our winemaking, where every bottle is proof of precision and a passion for wine.
+Naturally sweet wines, the ice and raisin selections, are a limited edition.
+We note with humility how our wines gain recognition at home and abroad, which encourages us to believe that our winery has matured to a quality worthy of the highest awards.

-The first international award was won by the Rača cooperative back in 1959 at a wine competition in Austria for Frankovka modrá, vintage 1958.
-Since then, Villa Vino Rača has built a strong position on the domestic and international wine scene, winning more than 1,250 awards at prestigious competitions.
-Among the most notable are: Terravino, Mundus Vini, Mondial du Rosé, AWC Vienna, Vinalies Internationales Cannes, Mondial des Vins Blancs Strasbourg, Bacchus Madrid, Sakura Japan Women’s Wine Awards, China CEEC Wine Awards, and the National Salon of Wines of the Slovak Republic.
+The Rača cooperative won its first international award back in 1959, at a wine competition in Austria, for its Blaufränkisch, 1958 vintage.
+Since then, Villa Vino Rača has built a firm position on the domestic and world wine scene and has won more than 1,900 awards at prestigious domestic and international competitions.
+Among the most significant are: Terravino, Mundus Vini, Mondial du Rosé, AWC Vienna, Vinalies Internationales Cannes, Mondial des Vins Blancs Strasbourg, Bacchus Madrid, Sakura Japan Women's Wine Awards, China CEEC Wine Awards, National Wine Salon of the Slovak Republic.